shp5238/lab4-web-foundations-html/README.md

 ## Outstanding Issue

-- **Product page:** Elements are not fully centered and require alignment adjustments.
+- Formatting and content would be my next steps.

 ## Resolved Issues